 If you run your own website, you may want to feature some of the content on YouTube on your own site.
 Thankfully YouTube makes it very easy to embed YouTube live streams.
 You may want to embed your own YouTube live stream, embed someone else’s live stream or even embed multiple YouTube live streams – in this article I’m going to show you how to do all of this.

 How to embed YouTube Live Streams on your website (the easy way)

 Thankfully, YouTube provides a natural way to embed content that we can make use of.
 YouTube allows you to embed any video or live stream on the site with just a few clicks.
 You can even embed YouTube content that doesn’t belong to you.
 All you have to do is navigate to the YouTube video or live stream, find the share icon along the bottom, click this and then click Share via, and then Embed.

 When you click Embed, you will be presented with the YouTube Live stream embed code.
 This code is an

 <iframe> and can be copied in it’s entirety – ready to be pasted into your website.
 Depending on the platform your website uses, you may be able to simply paste the iframe code onto your page.
-Below I’m going to go into some detail about how you can embed the YouTube lice stream code into WordPress.
+Below I’m going to go into some detail about how you can embed the YouTube live stream code into any WordPress website or page.